akilisha/eltoar-mapper/docs/README.md

 2. explicitly - mapping information is provided, and it is well-defined for each property, in terms of
     - name of the field
     - data type for the field
-    - multiplicity of the field
+    - multiplicity of the relationship

-One of the best ways to understand data mapping scenarios is to first begin with understanding what mismatches you have to deal with.
-This is the approach taken by this library, and the methods available in the mapper are the best way to tell this story.
+One of the best ways to understand data mapping scenarios is to first begin with understanding what mismatch scenarios you have to deal with.
+This is the approach taken by the library, and the methods available in the mapper go a long way to tell this story.

 ### One to one mapping with no mismatch